Brain Tumor Treatment at NYU Winthrop Hospital

 Our clinical teams often use multiple treatment strategies, including brain surgery, radiation therapy and chemotherapy — alone or in combination.

-The following state-of-the-art therapies are among the wide range of cutting-edge treatments available at Winthrop for many types of brain tumors, including gliomas, astrocytomas, acoustic neuromas, meningiomas, pituitary adenomas and metastatic brain tumors.
+The following state-of-the-art therapies are among the wide range of cutting-edge treatments available at NYU Winthrop for many types of brain tumors, including gliomas, astrocytomas, acoustic neuromas, meningiomas, pituitary adenomas and metastatic brain tumors.

 - Image-guided stereotactic surgery marries MRI technology with a stereotactic computer system that creates a virtual roadmap of the brain for our surgeons.
 The technology guides neurosurgeons through the innermost depths of the brain, enabling them to expand surgical parameters, better visualize tumors and identify abnormal growths or lesions in three-dimensional space.